-After accounting for units planned and approved, there is a remaining need of 758 units, which includes 510 lower income and 248 moderate units.
+After accounting for units planned and approved, there is a remaining need of 501 units, all lower income units.
 The City must demonstrate the availability of sites with appropriate zoning and development standards that can facilitate and encourage the development of such units.